Sony RX1 vs RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the RX1 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the RX1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX1 was succeeded by the Sony RX1R.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony RX1 Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the RX1 and RX10 IV can be found, respectively, in the Sony RX1 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Sony RX1 and the Sony RX10 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Cyber-shot DSC-RX1: